Posted on behalf of Stephens, Anderson & Cummings on Feb 04, 2015 in Product Liability

 As of the due date, more than 4,180 cases had been filed with the compensation fund.
 Of these cases, GM has settled with 51 families who lost a loved one due to the defective ignition switches, as well as roughly 70 different claimants who were injured in accidents.

 Over six hundred claims were filed against the fund in the ten days leading up to the settlement deadline.
 Feinberg and his team are still assessing the merits of thousands of cases.
 Nearly 3,000 claims were filed with deficient information, and the settlement fund is working with these claimants to finish the application process and determine whether or not the individuals qualify.

 Though people who believe that a defective ignition switch may have caused their accident are now barred from filing a claim with the compensation fund, these people may still be able to file lawsuits against GM individually.

-In the event that you or your relative was harmed in an auto accident, and you think that a vehicle defect may be at fault, contact the attorneys at Stephens, Anderson & Cummings .
+In the event that you or your relative was harmed in an auto accident, and you think that a vehicle defect may be at fault, contact a Fort Worth personal injury attorney at Stephens, Anderson & Cummings.
 Our accomplished attorneys have the experience you need on your side to hold negligent auto manufacturers responsible.